 About the Author

-The Pacification of Humanity is my third book.
-The one thing that all three have in common is that they all focus on major struggles facing humanity.
-I’ve been working as a counselor, social worker and psychotherapist for more than 30 years now.
-I began my career in mental health while working in the some of the most difficult schools and communities in the country.
+The Pacification of Humanity was my third book.
+The one thing that all my books have in common is that they all focus on major struggles facing humanity.
+I’ve been working as a counselor, social worker and psychotherapist for nearly 40 years now.
+I began my career in mental health while working in some of the most difficult schools and communities in the US.
 While working in the addiction field I chose to give special attention to the family system and how it was affected by the social scourge of addiction.
 I later expanded my mental health focus to the community as a whole, spending several years conducting public education about how to address addiction and many other public health issues and concerns.

 I am very inquisitive.
 I am that person in class who asks the hardest questions and challenges the most renowned experts.
-I am the straight guy who will sit down with a group of gay men and lesbian women to talk about their perspectives.
-I don’t do these things to challenge the beliefs of others; I do these things to challenge my own beliefs so that I can see things more clearly and understand issues more deeply.
+I am the straight guy who will sit down with a group of gay men and lesbian women to talk about perspectives.
+Not to challenge their beliefs but to challenge my own in order to see things more clearly and understand issues more deeply.

 I am the guy who will talk about greed with the rich or speak about entitlement with the poor.
-I have talked about liberalism with the liberals, the need for laws with libertarians and about true values with conservatives.
-Being unafraid has bestowed upon me invaluable insights that could not have been attained any other way.
+I have talked about liberalism with the Liberals, the need for laws with Libertarians and about true values with Conservatives.
+Being intellectually unafraid has bestowed upon me invaluable insights that could not have been attained any other way.
 The truth is out there but we have to work for it.
-Being open-minded has gifted me with; truth, clarity, insight and enlightenment; gifts that I will treasure until my death.
+Being open-minded has gifted me with; truth, clarity, insight and an enlightened mindset; gifts that I will treasure until my death.

 I love truth and I cherish clarity even more.
-I investigate improbability and inconsistency but still ponder possibility.
+I investigate improbability and inconsistency but still ponder possibilities.
 I am one of the most “out of the box” thinkers you may ever have contact with.
-I avoid criticism when I can, but I embrace critical thinking.
+I avoid being overly critical when I can, but I embrace critical thinking.
 Growing up very poor, I have experienced abuse, loss and despair to depths many people cannot imagine.
-I have lived a life beyond my wildest dreams from casual social interactions with the rich and famous to inspirational meditations with rednecks; from combat techniques with lifers in prison to martial arts with Shaolin Monks.

-I am a psychotherapist who has spent more than 30 years treating people with all types of emotional disorders.
+I am a psychotherapist who has spent nearly 40 years treating people with all types of emotional disorders.
 I have been court certified as an expert in addiction treatment and addiction forensics.
 I have testified in Senate Sub-committee hearings as an advocate/lobbyist for addiction treatment.
 I have participated in some of the most difficult discussions life can confront a person with and I have had some of the most contentious physical confrontations known to human existence.

-I embrace having my perspectives challenged.
+I embrace having my perspectives challenged but that means I will also challenge others.
 I have lived in the inner city and I have lived on several farms.
 I have raised a child and even a few farm animals along the way.
 I believe that the biggest obstacle in the lives of most human beings is their own limited thinking.
 I am grateful for the many great minds throughout history that did not shrink themselves down beneath their capacities but instead stood strong to challenge the world.
 I believe the world is a better place because I am here and I believe that it will be a better place if you all show up too!